What is collaborative writing?

 # How your collaborative writing implementation should be

-We believe collaboration solutions for writing should be able to cover all these individual team dynamics.
-They should be able to give a team exactly what they need, not more and not less.
 This is the part where we agree with critics of collaboration when they say it should be controlled.
 But instead of controlling how people collaborate with one another, we should control and optimize the collaborative writing environment to best fit the team’s needs.
 Do they only use specific writing features and only comment rather than make suggestions?
 Then customize the writing environment, in this case the online editor, and give them only these features to use instead of a cluttered experience.

 This is exactly why we have built, and are continuously improving, our real-time collaborative editor, CKEditor 5, this way.
 We divided the aspects of collaboration into separate features: collaborative editing (simultaneous typing, selecting, etc.), comments, and track changes.
-Each feature can be used standalone as well as together, but how you configure, customize and where you implement them is up to you.
+Each feature can be used standalone as well as together, but how you configure, customize, and where you implement them is up to you.
 The same goes for other features available to the user.
-For example, if your users never use to-do lists, tables or quotes, there is no need to clutter the user interface by having them.
+For example, if your users never use to-do lists, tables, or quotes, there is no need to clutter the user interface by having them.

 In the end, make sure the collaboration solution does not push an unsuitable workflow down your writers’ throats.
 Instead, it should be configured and customized to your needs.